airswap/airswap-about/README.md

 **For end users**, no trading fees, no deposits, and no sign-ups.
 AirSwap is simple enough to stay intuitive, secure, and liquid, without front-running, price slippage, or order collisions.

 **For makers**, no costly price updates with onchain order books.
 Prices are per request.
-Easily manage exposure, and if needed, cancel specific orders or in batch in a single transaction.
+Easily manage exposure, and, if needed, cancel orders individually or as a batch in a single transaction.

 # Around the Web